Bryan Talik, President

-Maire Mahony, Director
+Maire Mahony, Treasurer

 Maire is a hardware engineering manager at Google and leads a team responsible for development of storage and appliance systems deployed worldwide at Google datacenters.
 Prior to joining Google, Maire held design lead roles at Sun Microsystems, developing x86 and SPARC based server platforms.

 Jimmy Zhang has been working for Inspur about 10 years as a system engineer lead and localized server product manager.
 With his efforts, Inspur’s first OpenPOWER server product P820 was successful launched and achieved an initial success in China market.
 Now he is leading the OpenPOWER Server planning team at Inspur and is committed to expanding OpenPOWER market share with partners.

 Prof. Dr. Dirk Pleiter is research group leader at Jülich Supercomputing Centre (JSC) and professor in theoretical physics at University of Regensburg.
 At JSC he is leading the work on application oriented technology development and is, e.g., principal investigator of the POWER Accelerator and Design Center at Jülich.
 Dirk has played a leading role in several projects for developing massively-parallel special purpose computers.